3 Best Practices for a Great B2B Resource Center

 Including a brief description of each resource will help users decide what is relevant to their needs.
 A well-defined taxonomy that allows tagging by topic and content type helps narrow the list down further—especially when those tags are visible to the user.
 Adding images for topics and types can also catch the eye and help break things up visually as you’ll see below.
 You may even want to include the content length (e.g., “5-minute read”) for those looking for shorter material or longer, more in-depth technical resources.

-Workplace by Facebook does a great job of this, with images and helpful descriptions for each resource, as well as content type tags and content length.
+Adobe Learn does a great job of this, with images and helpful descriptions for each resource, content type and skill level tags, and information on content length.

-Facebook’s Remote Working Resource Hub makes resources digestible with images, descriptions, content type tags, and content length info.
+Adobe Learn makes resources helpful and digestible with images, descriptive titles, content type and skill level tags, and content length information.

 Your website’s resource center houses a wealth of content that can help your users do great things with your product—so don’t make it an afterthought.
 Use navigation, design, copy, and taxonomy to empower your customers by surfacing and promoting the most relevant and useful content for their needs.